wuwbobo2021/stm32f303-voltage-drop-capturing/README.md

 A small attempt to evaluate AC internal resistance of the battery.
 Currently without current measuring.

 ## Description
-Tested under STM32F3Discovery development board.
+Tested on STM32F3Discovery development board.

 Battery voltage input pin is currently configured as PA1, which is a 3.3 V pin.
 Minimum voltage drop that can be captured is defined by macro `VDecMin`.